dotnetcore/CAP/docs/content/user-guide/en/persistent/mysql.md

 # MySQL

 MySQL is an open-source relational database management system.
-CAP has supported MySQL as persistent.
+CAP supports MySQL database.

 ## Configuration

-To use MySQL storage, you need to install the following extensions from NuGet:
+To use MySQL storage, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package DotNetCore.CAP.MySql